Particle quantum states with indefinite mass and neutrino oscillations: Neutrino oscillations

 The density matrix describing the superposition of the neutrino mass states at the distance $ L $ from the source, can be calculated if one uses the explicit form of the spinors $u_{p,\zeta}^{(m_{l})}$ (see \cite{LL}).
 With the notation \eqref{k21}, we have

 If we consider the density matrix \eqref{022}, averaged over the parameters $\alpha $ and $\zeta $, we obtain

-Note that in the phenomenological theory of neutrino oscillations the states, which are described by the density matrix \eqref{22} are known as the approximation of equal velocities, and the states, which are described by the density matrix \eqref{022} are known as the approximation of equal momenta.
 Using \eqref{22} and \eqref{022} we can get the probability of the neutrino transition from one state to another.
 These states differ from each other, so for the state \eqref{22} the decoherence effect is absent and the state \eqref{022} spreads due to different group velocities of its components.
 Due to the fact that the interaction conserves the energy, but not the group velocity, as will be shown later, the approximate equality (${\mathcal{E}}_{\nu}$ is the average value of the neutrino energy)